OpenEvalProject/evals/manuscripts/elife-61907/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/61907/elife-61907-fig2-v1.jpg)

-**Figure 2.:** Gelber, 1952.In Experiment 1 (top), one group of Paramecia was exposed to intermittent training trials in which a wire was coated with bacteria (every 3rd trial during the training phase).
+**Figure 2.:** In Experiment 1 (top), one group of Paramecia was exposed to intermittent training trials in which a wire was coated with bacteria (every 3rd trial during the training phase).
 This group acquired a conditioned response to the clean wire, as measured by adherence to the wire in final test trials.
 In contrast, an untrained group did not show a conditioned response.
 Experiment 2 (bottom) demonstrated that the wire by itself did not drive conditioned responding.

 One problem with Gelber’s first experiment was that it did not control for repeated exposure to the wire itself as a driver of behavioral change.
 Accordingly, in her second experiment (Figure 2, bottom) she tested a non-reinforced training group that received wire-alone trials; this group did not show any evidence of conditioned responding.
 Thus, the combination of wire and bacteria was necessary to produce the learning effect.